What Does The Weed Plant Look Like

 Bud Formation and Growth

-As it matures, the weed plant undergoes an intricate process of bud formation and growth.
-The buds, which are the most sought-after part of the plant, contain the highest concentration of cannabinoids, including the psychoactive compound THC.
-These buds form at the nodes, which are the points where the leaves and branches meet.
+As it matures, the weed plant undergoes an intricate process of bud formation.
+These buds, technically the flowers of the cannabis plant, contain the highest concentration of cannabinoids, including the psychoactive compound THC.

 To give you a better idea of the different stages of bud formation and growth, here is a table that summarizes the process: